taeeekim/bmeg310/assignment 1/assignment 1 solutions.md

 **Q2.2.
 (3 marks)** *1 mark for code, 1 mark for mean accuracy, 1 mark for explanation*<br/>
 Code:<br/>
-Any method which averages 10 *different* runs and calculates mean accuracy (could be hand calculated) Answer:<br/>
+Any method which averages 10 *different* runs and calculates mean accuracy (could be hand calculated)<br/>
+Answer:<br/>
 Accuracy around 0.91<br/>
 Fluctuates because kmeans output depends on a random initial seed which varies each run (and there are multiple solutions which kmeans can arrive at)<br/>